Steer your sleigh away from legal gray areas so you can enjoy the rest of your holiday season without a trip to the courthouse.

 With the continued legalization of recreational cannabis, the market for marijuana gifts and merchandise have exploded.
 There are holiday gift sets, unique packaging and even holiday-flavored edibles.

-A poll conducted earlier this month by Jushi Holdings found that cannabis consumers 21 years and older in adult-use states overwhelmingly plan to consume cannabis as part of their holiday celebrations this season.
+A poll conducted by Jushi Holdings found that cannabis consumers 21 years and older in adult-use states overwhelmingly plan to consume cannabis as part of their holiday celebrations this season.

-This means if you are a cannabis lover in a state where marijuana is legal, you are likely to find some form of THC under the tree this year.
-When you open this gift, the first thing you should understand is exactly what a “gift” is.
+This means if you are a cannabis lover in a state where marijuana is legal, you likely found some form of THC under the tree this year.
+The first thing you should understand is exactly what a “gift” is.

 Defining a “Gift”